kristinemlarson/gnssrefl/README.md

 * **quickLook** gives you a quick (visual) assessment of a file without dealing with the details associated with **gnssir**.

-There is also a RINEX download script **download_rinex** and an orbit download script **download_orbits**, but you are not required to use them.
+There are also various utilities you might find to be useful (see in the last section).

-The rest of this file is about how to install and run the code. *It is not a class about reflectometry.* If you are unsure about why various restrictions are being applied, you need to read Roesler and Larson (2018) and similar.
-I am committed in principle to set up some online courses to teach people about reflections, but funding for these couress is not in hand at the moment.
+The rest of this README file is about how to install and run the code. *It is not a class about GNSS interferometric reflectometry.* If you are unsure about why various restrictions are being applied, you really need to read Roesler and Larson (2018) and similar.
+I am committed in principle to set up some online courses to teach people about reflections, but funding for these courses is not in hand at the moment.

 # Environment Variables